-Now nearly nine years later I have a trusty Pentax DSLR, several different sizes of lenses, a tripod and a monopod, filters, a camera bag that could survive a fall from the peak of Everest and a driver's license that takes me all over the lovely state of Wisconsin.
+Now nearly ten years later I have a trusty Pentax DSLR, several different sizes of lenses, a tripod and a monopod, filters, a camera bag that could survive a fall from the peak of Everest and a driver's license that takes me all over the lovely state of Wisconsin.
 In that time my photography has expanded from daisies in my mom's garden, to lake Superior's shores, wild birds of all shapes and sizes, and admittedly still the beautiful variety a flowers in my mom's (and our neighbor's) gardens.

 Over time I have taught myself the importance of what Thomas Mangelsen calls the three key things to photography: patience, lighting, and behavior.
 I have many inspirational photographers to look up to including Tom Mangelsen, Nate Zeman, Paul Raymaker, and Jess Findlay.